alexeyraspopov/react-warehouse/README.md

 - `options.query` — function that does the job.
 Must return a payload, or promise of payload, or tuple `[Promise, onCancel]`.
 See usage examples.
+- `options.mutate` _(optional)_ — function that describes arbitrary mutations
+  and returns a new resource value that will be saved in cache.
 - `options.maxAge` _(optional)_ — Max resource age in milliseconds.
 Default is `10000`.
 - `options.capacity` _(optional)_ — Max cache size allowed.
 Default is `256`.